koaning/kadro/readme.md

 ## Vignette

 Although we also generate some documentation, the best way to understand the library is to read the vignette.
-In the main of the repo you'll find a notebook containing all the functionality.
+In the main of the repo you'll find a notebook containing a demonstration of all the functionality.

 ## Future